DanielMorales9/LogMeIfYouCan/README.md

 - [x] Introduce Watermark technique for event-time processing
 - [ ] Join Log Stream from both Web Server and Application Server
 - [ ] Alert errors, anomaly or suspect trends to separate topics in Kafka
+- [ ] Load log measurements to InfluxDB
-- [ ] Load log events to ElasticCache
+- [ ] Load log measurements to TimescaleDB
+- [ ] Add Makefile for scripts
+- [ ] Add Docker Compose for systems